FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for a helpful report that improved the paper.
 This work was supported by the Science and Technology Facilities Council (grant number ST/Y002733/1).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 769130).
 REA acknowledges support from the Spanish Ministry of Science under grant number PID2021-128338NB-I00.
 CSF acknowledges support from the European Research Council (ERC) through Advanced Investigator grant DMIDAS (GA 786910).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.